chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

 <img src="/Users/chrispaynter/Downloads/Artboard.jpg" alt="Artboard" style="zoom: 67%; float:left;" />

+## What are we trying to achieve with a Modular Monolith?

+- Craft module boundaries in a way that provide all the benefits of microservices.
+  - Information hiding
+  - Client code can only access a publicly exposed API
+    - IPC based in micro
+-

 # Primary Challenges

 The primary challenges of proceeding with a microservices or modular monolith architecture are: